Greater Poland Voivodeship: History

 Greater Poland, sometimes called the "cradle of Poland," formed the heart of the 10th-century early Polish state.
 Poznań and Gniezno were early centers of royal power, but following the region's devastation by pagan rebellion in the 1030s, and an invasion by Bretislaus I of Bohemia in 1038, the capital was moved by Casimir the Restorer from Gniezno to Kraków.
+The two cities are seats of Poland's oldest diocese (Poznań, est. in 968) and archdiocese (Gniezno, est. in 1000), playing a crucial role in the Christianization of Poland.

 In the testament of Bolesław III Wrymouth, which initiated the period of fragmentation of Poland (1138–1320), the western part of Greater Poland (including Poznań) was granted to Mieszko III the Old.
 The eastern part, with Gniezno and Kalisz, was part of the Duchy of Kraków, granted to Władysław II the Exile.
 However, for most of the period the two parts were under a single ruler, and were known as the Duchy of Greater Poland (although at times there were separately ruled duchies of Poznań, Gniezno, Kalisz and Ujście).
+It was one of the leading and fastest developing regions of Poland, with municipal rights modeled after Poznań and Kalisz becoming the basis of municipal form of government for several towns in the region, as two of five local Polish variants of medieval town rights.
 The region came under the control of Władysław I the Elbow-High in 1314, and thus became part of the reunited Poland of which Władysław was crowned king in 1320.

 In the reunited kingdom, and later in the Polish–Lithuanian Commonwealth, the country came to be divided into administrative units called voivodeships.
 In the case of the Greater Poland region these were Poznań Voivodeship and Kalisz Voivodeship.
 The Commonwealth also had larger subdivisions known as prowincja, one of which was named Greater Poland.
-However, this prowincja covered a larger area than the Greater Poland region itself, also taking in Masovia and Royal Prussia.
+However, this prowincja covered a larger area than the Greater Poland region itself, also taking in Kuyavia, Masovia and Royal Prussia.
 (This division of Crown Poland into two entities called Greater and Lesser Poland had its roots in the Statutes of Casimir the Great of 1346–1362, where the laws of "Greater Poland" – the northern part of the country – were codified in the Piotrków statute, with those of "Lesser Poland" in the separate Wiślica statute.)

 In 1768, a new Gniezno Voivodeship was formed out of the northern part of Kalisz Voivodeship.
 However more far-reaching changes would come with the Partitions of Poland.
 In the first partition (1772), northern parts of Greater Poland along the Noteć (German Netze) were taken over by Prussia, becoming the Netze District.
 In the second partition (1793) the whole of Greater Poland was absorbed by Prussia, becoming part of the province of South Prussia.
 It remained so in spite of the first Greater Poland Uprising (1794), part of the unsuccessful Kościuszko Uprising directed chiefly against the Russian Empire.